elmerdotdev/ciccc-web-1-midterm/README.md

   - Contact

 - You can choose to have a separate page for each section or you can have a single page with multiple sections.
 - You can use JavaScript if you want to.
+You are free to use different libraries or frameworks.

-## Workflow
+## Example Workflow

 - Clone this repository to your local machine.
 - Create a new branch with a descriptive name of your first implementation.
 You can also create different branches per page.
 - Commit often and write descriptive commit messages.
 - Once you are done with your first implementation, push your branch to GitHub and create a pull request.
-- Once your pull request is approved, merge your branch into the master branch.
+- Once your pull request is approved, merge your branch into the main branch.
 - Create a new branch for your second implementation or page and repeat the process.
-- Do not work on the MASTER branch!
+- Do not work on the MAIN branch!

 ## Content